-We are obligated to reimburse our Manager for its costs incurred under the management agreement.
-In addition, the management agreement permits our Manager to require us to pay for its pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses that our Manager incurred in connection with our operations.
-These expenses are allocated between our Manager and us based on the ratio of the proportion of gross assets compared to the gross assets managed by our Manager as calculated at each quarter end.
-Together we will modify this allocation methodology, subject to the approval of our board of directors if the allocation becomes inequitable (i.e., if we become very highly leveraged compared to our Manager's other funds and accounts).
+The Company is obligated to reimburse our Manager for costs incurred on the Company's behalf under the management agreement.
+In addition, the management agreement permits our Manager to require us to pay for its pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses that our Manager incurred in connection with operations.
+These expenses are allocated between our Manager and us based on the ratio of the proportion of gross assets compared to the gross assets under management by our Manager as calculated at each quarter end.
+Our Manager and us will modify this allocation methodology, subject to the approval of our Board of Directors if the allocation becomes inequitable (i.e., if the Company becomes very highly leveraged compared to our Managers other funds and accounts).
+During the years ended December 31, 2014, 2013 and 2012, reimbursements to our Manager were less than \$1 million.